wickyakloe/Linux/README.md

 4.18.0-18-generic
 ```

-! note extension do not play a role in Linux
+note extensions mostly do not play a role in Linux

 ## User Accounts